Nonstop

 Resort

 The complex nature of the avalanche challenges in Fernie means that their control techniques are world-leading.
-With an average snowfall of 11m per winter, the patrollers have got their work cut out to ensure they can safely open the resort each day.
+With an average snowfall of 10m per winter, the patrollers have got their work cut out to ensure they can safely open the resort each day.
 There really is no better resort to gain your ski patrol professional level qualifications.

-Training
+Patrol Training

-You will need to be a strong skier to take this course (you'll be able to link controlled parallel turns in challenging off piste terrain).
+You will need to be a strong skier to take this course (you'll be able to link controlled parallel turns in challenging off-piste terrain).
 It's important that you're confident enough to tackle any terrain on the mountain before you learn to help others who need patrol assistance.
 If you have any doubts about your ability then get in touch so we can assess your suitability for the course.

 Qualifications

-During the course you will work towards official certifications with world-recognised bodies.
-You will be trained and assessed in the Non Urban Emergency Care program, one of the most patrol-specific first-aid courses available.
+You will be trained and assessed in a dual certification first aid course for Non Urban Emergency Care / Occupational First Aid, one of the most patrol-specific first-aid courses available.

 Weekends & Activities

-There are limitied opportunities to volunteer with the Ski Patrol team and help with their responsibilities so you can get an insight to life as a patroller.
-You'll also want to take advantage of your free time & get as much freeskiing in as possible - as it's important to note that skiing time is limited on training days.
+There are limited opportunities to volunteer with the Ski Patrol team and help with their responsibilities so you can get an insight to life as a patroller.

 Snowmobiling